embedly/embedly-docs/tutorials/findpit.rst

       });
     }

-Now that we have the results we can filter out the links from the tweets like so::
+Now that we have the results, we can filter out the links from the tweets like so::

     var urls = [];